 - Documenting ALL problems and repairs, as well as the time your vehicle spends in the repair shop.

 - Getting in contact with a California lemon law attorney.
-The auto industry is VERY well equipped with the legal defense.
+The auto industry is VERY well equipped with legal defense.
 If the dealer or manufacturer is giving you trouble, you need a lemon law lawyer who values consumer justice and is committed to speedy service.

 Learn Your Rights